top of page

 LIFE PATH

-Born in Connecticut, USA, I discovered art therapy at the age of 16, when I first realized that traditional talk-therapy didn't always connect with my core being or soothe my soul.
-Since then, art has been a vital part of my journey through addiction, trauma, social activism, body image and identity challenges, anxiety, financial stress, and everything else life has thrown at me.
+Born in Connecticut, USA, I discovered art therapy at the age of 16, when I first realized that traditional talk-therapy didn't always connect with my core being or allow me to express my emotions.
+Since then, art has been a vital part of my journey through addiction, trauma, social activism, body image work, anxiety, financial stress, and everything else life has thrown at me.
 These experiences deepened my empathy and compassion for others, and motivated me to become an art therapist.
-In 2013 I moved to the UK and have continued my art journey here, settling in my current space in 2017.
+In 2013 I moved to the UK and have continued my art journey here, settling in my current space in Nottinghamshire in 2017.

 7.jpg